RobTillaart/SRF05/README.md

 between 90% and 0% decreases when temperature drops.

 The function **float calculateSpeedOfSound()** uses interpolation formula derived from the table above.
-This returns a speed with an error margin < 1%, mostly < 0.5%
+This returns a speed with an error margin less than 1%, and mostly even lower than 0.5%.

 ## Interface